-- Items of equipment must be individually listed and approved through the original grant application or in a subsequent Grant Adjustment Notice (GAN) prior to purchasing the equipment. - No other equipment owned by the applicant is suitable for the effort. - Equipment purchased and used commonly for two or more programs has been appropriately prorated to each activity. - Authorization for equipment will be based on the applicant's demonstration that the requested equipment is necessary for the successful completion of the project. - Individual items costing \$10,000 or more if the recipient intends to purchase an individual item that costs \$10,000 or more, those item(s) should be identified and thoroughly justified by the grantee and receive written prior approval from grant staff through the submission and approval of a Grant Adjustment Notice (GAN).
+- Items of equipment must be individually listed and approved through the original grant application or in a subsequent Grant Award Modification (GAM) prior to purchasing the equipment. - No other equipment owned by the applicant is suitable for the effort. - Equipment purchased and used commonly for two or more programs has been appropriately prorated to each activity. - Authorization for equipment will be based on the applicant's demonstration that the requested equipment is necessary for the successful completion of the project.

+• Individual items costing \$10,000 or more - if the recipient intends to purchase an individual item that costs \$10,000 or more, those item(s) should be justified by the grantee and require written prior approval from grant staff.
 Costs must be reasonable to receive approval.